kmahaley/gcp-messgaing/README.md

 - inbound channel is linked with service activator where messages are processed

 #### Publish Example:
+There are two ways to publish
+- Use Spring-Cloud-GCP `PubSubTemplate` to publish message

-Spring channel -> outbound adaptor -> GCP topic
+- Spring channel -> outbound adaptor -> GCP topic

 #### Subscribe Example:
 GCP subscription -> inbound adaptor -> Spring channel